john-mueller/Plot/README.md

 Plot was built with performance in mind, so regardless of how you render a document, the goal is for that rendering process to be as fast as possible — with very limited node tree traversal and as little string copying and interpolation as possible.

-## RSS feeds, podcasting, and site maps
+## RSS and Atom feeds, podcasting, and site maps

-Besides HTML and free-form XML, Plot also ships with DSL APIs for constructing RSS and podcast feeds, as well as SiteMap XMLs for search engine indexing.
+Besides HTML and free-form XML, Plot also ships with DSL APIs for constructing RSS, Atom, and podcast feeds, as well as SiteMap XMLs for search engine indexing.

 While these APIs are most likely only relevant when building tools and custom generators (the upcoming static site generator Publish includes implementations of all of these formats), they provide the same level of type safety as when building HTML pages using Plot: